-\item Accidental background: The coincidence window of the PSAs and TPC reserves 9.5~$\mu$s.
-The isolated trigger events in the PSAs and TPC within the coincidence window produce the ETCC trigger signal with no physical correlation between them.
-Thus, we consider only the case in which the PSA is triggered by the internal radiation, dominating the trigger event in PSA.
-By contrast, the atmospheric gamma rays and cosmic-ray/secondary particles were evaluated based on the TPC trigger.
-The schematic is presented in Fig~\ref{fig:BG_component}(iii). \end{enumerate}
+\item Accidental background: The coincidence window of the PSA and TPC is 9.5~$\mu$s.
+The isolated trigger events in the PSAs and TPC that occur within the coincidence window produce an ETCC trigger signal even though the events are not physically correlated.
+Thus, we consider only the case in which the PSA is triggered by internal radiation, which is the dominant trigger event in the PSA.
+In contrast, atmospheric gamma rays and cosmic rays/secondary particles are evaluated based on the TPC trigger.
+The schematic is presented in Fig.~\ref{fig:BG_component}(iii). \end{enumerate}